What is Cloud Computing – A guide for beginners

 1. What is Cloud Computing?

 Cloud Computing is an internet-based computing using which you can avail on-demand resources over the internet.
-From Application to Data Centers, from Storage to Database everything is available over internet on-demand.
-Cloud Computing can be referred to the IT environment which is designed to use remotely for the purpose of scalability, security, and performance.
+From Applications to Data Centers, from Storage to Database everything is available over the internet on-demand.
+Cloud Computing can be referred to as the IT environment which is designed to be used remotely for scalability, security, and performance.
 An end user need not worry about physical infrastructure.

-Companies which offer these services are referred as Cloud Service Provider.
-Microsoft offers it’s own cloud service with the name Microsoft Azure, Amazon is offering same as Amazon Web Service, these are 2 big players for Cloud Service Providers.
+Companies which offer these services are referred to as Cloud Service Providers.
+Microsoft offers its cloud service with the name Microsoft Azure, Amazon offers the same as Amazon Web Service, these are 2 big players for Cloud Service Providers.

-A customer is charged as per the resource used similarly to a mobile bill and electricity bill; means whatever you have used just pay for that.
+A customer is charged as per the resource used similar to a mobile bill and electricity bill; which means whatever you have used just pay for that.

-Gmail, Hotmail, Google Drive, Dropbox are the best example of cloud, here we are utilizing our internet only and not any storage or application related to that email program, these all are stored in the cloud.
-No matter what device we use our data will be same across the devices.
-Remember, Cloud Computing is not only for storage, The boundary of Cloud is beyond that which includes Server, Storage, Network, Database etc.
+Gmail, Hotmail, Google Drive, and Dropbox are the best examples of cloud, here we are utilizing our internet only and not any storage or application related to that email program, these all are stored in the cloud.
+No matter what device we use our data will be the same across the devices.
+Remember, Cloud Computing is not only for storage, The boundary of the Cloud is beyond that which includes Server, Storage, Network, Database etc.

 2. Why Cloud Computing?